 What is Chapter 11 Bankruptcy?

 Chapter 11 bankruptcy is a type of business bankruptcy that allows businesses to reorganize their debts while continuing to operate.
 Also known as the "reorganization bankruptcy", Chapter 11 is different from Chapter 7 bankruptcy.
 Chapter 7 bankruptcy, known as the "liquidation" bankruptcy, forces businesses to sell assets to pay creditors and close the business.
-Chapter 11, on the other hand, forces creditors to renegotiate payment amounts and terms all while the business stays open.
+Chapter 11, on the other hand, stops creditors from seizing or liquidating assets, giving the business time and the power to renegotiate payment amounts and terms all while the business stays open.

-While bankruptcy should always be a business' last resort, if your business is struggling to make payroll, or is being pursued by multiple creditors, Chapter 11 bankruptcy can give you the space and time you need to determine how best to reorganize and repay your debt.
-Chapter 11 can be used by all types of businesses, and has no debt limit.
+While bankruptcy is typically a business' last resort, if your business is struggling to make payroll, or is being pursued by adversarial creditors, Chapter 11 bankruptcy can provide the space and time you need to determine how best to reorganize and repay your debt.
+A traditional Chapter 11 can be used by all types and sizes of businesses and has no debt limit.

-For smaller businesses with under $7 million in debt, there is a new, streamlined and affordable type of Chapter 11 bankruptcy called Subchapter 5.
-Developed specifically for small businesses, Subchapter 5 is a fast, affordable option that can help small businesses restructure, wipe out, or reorganize debt, while saving owners from filing personal bankruptcy.
+For smaller businesses with under $7 million in non-contingent debt, there is a new, streamlined and affordable type of Chapter 11 bankruptcy called Subchapter 5.
+Developed specifically for small businesses, Subchapter 5 is a fast, affordable option that can help small businesses restructure, wipe out, or reorganize debt, while saving the owners' equity and from filing personal bankruptcy.

-A Chapter 11 bankruptcy starts when your business bankruptcy attorney files a bankruptcy petition.
+A Chapter 11 bankruptcy for small and medium businesses (Subchapter 5) starts when your business bankruptcy attorney files a bankruptcy petition.
 This puts your bankruptcy into motion, kicking off the following order of events:

 - Automatic Stay.
-Once the business files Chapter 11 bankruptcy, all collection processes come to a halt.
+Once the business files for bankruptcy protection, all collection processes come to a halt.
 The automatic stay will temporarily stop payment requests, any eviction or foreclosure, or bank levies (see more information on What Do I Do When My Bank Account is Frozen?)

 - You retain business control.
-Unlike other types of bankruptcy where a controlling trustee is put in charge to make decisions for your business, in a Chapter 11 bankruptcy, a trustee is only made available to monitor progress, make recommendations, and assist you and your attorney.
-You are able to continue managing business operations.
+Unlike other types of bankruptcy where a controlling trustee is put in charge to make decisions for your business, in a Chapter 11, Subchapter 5 bankruptcy, a trustee is only made available to monitor progress, make recommendations, and assist you and your attorney.
+You are still in control of all business operations.

 - You and your attorney develop a reorganization plan.
 The goal of a Chapter 11 bankruptcy is to reorganize business debt so that your business can become profitable again.
 To do so, it is your responsibility — with the help of your business bankruptcy attorney — to develop a reorganization plan that outlines how you will pay back, modify, or eliminate the business’s debt.
 Your reorganization plan could include: